ImplicitLayer/AlphaAnalysis/README.md

 Module for algorithmic trading.
 Includes functionality for backtesting trading strategies and risk management.

 ### 5. portfolio
 Module for investment portfolio management.
-Includes tools for portfolio optimization (MPT, Black-Litterman), risk assessment (VaR, CVaR) and asset clustering.
+Includes tools for portfolio optimization, risk assessment and asset clustering.

 ### 6. signal_generation
 Module for generating trading signals.
 Includes analysis of news and social networks (sentiment analysis), creation of technical signals and fundamental analysis.

+### 7. time_series

+Module, which contains methods for time series analysis

 ## Installation